 c.
 Check you can comply with any timescale for providing information.
 If you think you cannot meet the timescale, contact HMRC as soon as possible to agree an alternative timescale.

 a.
 If you do not comply with the original informal request for information, you will normally be sent a formal request.
 This means a penalty might be charged if you do not send in the information in the required timescale.

 b.
 You may be asked to clarify certain matters.
-If you are uncomfortable with any response, seek professional help.
+If you are unsure how to respond or have made a careless or deliberate error, seek professional help.